valu-digital/npm-packages/packages/npm-tools/README.md

 ### `valu-npm-dev-install`

-Install package unpublished package to a project
+Install unpublished package to a project

 ```
 cd project